How are we intelligent? Albert Einstein, one of the greatest minds in the world once said,

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is not smart.”

-Based on the quote, can you imagine?
-A fish asked to climb a tree!
-Or maybe an elephant asked to climb a tree against a monkey!
-Imagining these animals having to do something they were clearly not built for, is ineffective and not a fair matrix to assess the animals’ ability.
-But if we all agree that the fish shouldn’t be judged by its ability to climb a tree in the first place, then is assessing our students who have different abilities, with the same assessment, relevant?
+Can you imagine, a fish being asked to climb a tree!
+Or maybe an elephant being asked to climb a tree in competition with a monkey!
+Imagining these animals having to do something they were clearly not built for, is an ineffective and unfair matrix to assess their abilities.
+But if we all agree that the ability of a fish shouldn’t be judged by by measure of climbing a tree in the first place, then is assessing our students who have different abilities, with the same assessment, effective?

-We all have abilities and capabilities that differentiate us from one another.
-Some of these can be clearly seen, like a tall person being able to reach for things easily on high shelves compared to someone shorter.
+We all have abilities that differentiate us from one another.
+Some of these can be clearly seen, like a tall person being able to easily reach for objects on high shelves compared to someone shorter.
 But what about the abilities we cannot see with the naked eye?
-Like the ability to think, speak and view the world also differs from one person to another.
+For example, the ability to think, speak, and view the world also differs from one person to another.

 According to the Commonwealth Education Hub, holistic assessment refers to the process of using multiple sources to continually gather information on a child’s development, to provide feedback to support and guide learning.
-Addition to this, holistic assessments empower students to be leaders of their own learning by allowing them to take ownership of their learning.
-Through holistic assessments, students build confidence and desire to learn, track and make sense of their personal growth, discover their best potential and express their true ability, and develop knowledge, skills and habits that will help them thrive in the real world.
+In addition to this, holistic assessments empower students to be leaders of their own learning by allowing them to take ownership of their learning.
+Through holistic assessments, students build confidence and a desire to learn, track, make sense of their personal growth, discover their best potential, express their true ability; and develop knowledge, skills, and habits that will help them thrive in the real world.

 Examples of holistic assessments are project-based assessment, portfolio assessment, peer assessment, group presentations, and self-reflective journals.
-Ultimately, the objective of holistic assessments is to encourage active participation from students which goes hand-in-hand with the learning objectives and depends on what suits students in the classroom.
+Ultimately, the objective of holistic assessments is to encourage active participation from students, which goes hand-in-hand with the learning objectives.
+It is dependant on what suits students in the classroom.
 Let’s see how some of these examples of holistic assessments work:

 In this type of assessment, students are allowed to engage in real-world issues through meaningful projects that are related to the curriculum.
 For instance, students are required to address local issues within their community and are allowed to use different mediums like creating interactive videos or hosting a forum.
-Teachers act as their facilitators and teach students to have a more hands-on experience which builds their confidence to create a positive impact in society.
+Teachers act as the facilitators and teach students to have a more hands-on experience which builds their confidence in creating a positive impact in society.

 Students are to provide constructive feedback for their peers in the classroom.
-This can be done using various ways such as feedback forms or discussion among group members.
-The objective of this is to give students a better understanding of what is expected and learn how to give and receive constructive feedback from people around them.
+This can be done in various ways such as feedback forms or in group discussions.
+The objective is to give students a better understanding of what is expected.
+Through this, they also learn how to give and receive constructive feedback from people around them.

-With the pandemic which halts our students from properly learning and gaining the experiences they need in their formative years, we need to relook at how we should be measuring our students in different capacities to not only support their growth but to also provide them a more meaningful learning journey.
+With the pandemic interrupting our students from formal learning and gaining of experiences needed in their formative years, we need to relook at how we should be measuring our students in different capacities.
+Not only to support their growth but to also provide them a more meaningful learning journey.

 Pursuing perfection is less about achieving it, and more about having a spirit of excellence in all we do, to be the best version of ourselves as lifelong learners and inspire others to do the same.
 How do we help students strive for excellence in today’s world?
-Let’s explore this further at Leaps: Episode R - Reach For Perfection, happening on 9 October 2021.
+Let’s explore this further together in The HEART Course: Session R - Reach For Perfection.